creatorbe/creatorbe.github.io/_posts/2013-12-04-cbcs-creatorb-cheatsheet-creatorbe.md

 2. Which is numbered

 ~~~
- Markup : 1.
+ Markdown : 1.
 A numbered list
               1. A nested numbered list
               2. Which is numbered
           2. Which is numbered